Development Guide

 class MyWorkflow:

-APP_NAME = "unique_name" # Unique identifier
+APP_NAME = "unique_name" # Unique identifier, different from filename

 DISPLAY_NAME = "User-Facing Name" # UI display name

-def __init__(self, pipulate, db, pipeline, rt):
+def __init__(self, app, pipulate, pipeline, db, app_name=APP_NAME):

 self.pipeline = pipeline

-# Define steps
+# Define workflow steps

 self.steps = [